Danny Whitten: Connection with Neil Young

-Songwriter Neil Young, fresh from departing Buffalo Springfield, with one album of his own under his belt, began jamming with the Rockets and expressed interest in recording with Whitten, Molina and Talbot.
+Songwriter Neil Young, fresh from departing Buffalo Springfield, with one album of his own, began jamming with the Rockets and expressed interest in recording with Whitten, Molina and Talbot.
 The trio agreed, so long as they were allowed to simultaneously continue on with The Rockets.
 Young acquiesced initially, but imposed a rehearsal schedule that made that an impossibility.
 At first dubbed "War Babies" by Young, they soon became known as Crazy Horse.

 Recording sessions led to Young's second album, Everybody Knows This Is Nowhere, credited as Neil Young with Crazy Horse, with Whitten on second guitar and vocals.
 Although his role was that of support, Whitten sang the album's opening track "Cinnamon Girl" along with Young, and Whitten and Young shared lead guitar on "Down by the River" and "Cowgirl in the Sand".
 These tracks would influence the grunge movement of the 1990s, and all three songs remain part of Young's performance repertoire.